djmgit/Migrator/README.md

 ## Migrator

-Migrator is a CLI based tool for easy and flexible migration of kafka topic partions to given set of brokers Migrator can used to easily move topic partions without using those long kakfa commands.
+Migrator is a CLI based tool for easy and flexible migration of kafka topic partions to given set of brokers.
+Migrator can be used to easily move topic partions without using those long kakfa commands.
 Also it displays reassignment data in simple and easy to understand/edit table format.
 It replaces those large kafka-cli commands with short and crisp commands.

 ### Features provided by Migrator

-- Easy and short commands to generate reassignment plan and execute.verify it.
+- Easy and short commands to generate reassignment plan and execute/verify it.
 - Display and edit reassignment plan in simple table format rather than json
 - View and edit your plan in table format as many times you want.
-- Execute and verigy with quick short command
+- Execute and verify with quick short command
 - If at any step you forget to provide a vital parameter, migrator itself will ask for it.
 So no issues even if you forget a parameter.
 No need to go back and search the kafka doc or lookup your history and copy that huge command.